yazz/VisualJS/README.md

 <img width="350" alt="portfolio_view" src="https://raw.githubusercontent.com/yazz/visualjavascript/master/public/driver_icons/visualjavascript.jpg"></img>

 ## What is Visual Javascript?
 Visual Javascript is a tool for building webapps on your intranet.
-It runs on PC/Mac using Docker or NodeJS, or on a Linux/Windows server with Docker, Kubernetes or NodeJS.
+It runs on PC/Mac, or on a Linux/Windows server with Docker, Kubernetes or NodeJS.
 To develop an app:

 - Start Visual Javascript
 - Create the app in your web browser